n1ghtcrawller/change_mac/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.